 Ankle pain is most often caused by a direct sprain.
 This is an injury to the ligaments, which connect the bones to one another and in most cases, the ankle is twisted inwards causing small tears.
 The tearing leads to swelling and bruising which makes it harder to bear weight on the ankle joint.

 The pain in the ankle can vary depending on the degree of damage to the ligaments and the surrounding soft tissue, however most ankle pain is accompanied by some level of swelling and bruising.

 Treatment for Ankle Pain

-Treatment for sprains should consist of protection through use of a support or wearing good footwear, rest , ice, compression and elevation.
+Treatment for sprains should consist of protection through the use of a support or wear good footwear.
+Don’ forget RICE (rest , ice, compression and elevation).